aleshaleksey/fansys23/02-base-rules.md

 ["Heat sense"](06-abilities.md#heat-sense-i-v), ["Life sense"](06-abilities.md#life-sense-i-v), ["tremor sense"](06-abilities.md#tremor-sense-i-v) and ["blind sight"](06-abilities.md#blind-sight-i-vi) negate some aspects of blindness, each under specific circumstances (see the specific sections for details).

 "[Concealment](04-combat.md#cover-and-concealment)" gives entities a chance to hide from ordinary sight, but usually not a guarantee.
 Likewise, light concealment grants a 1/6 miss chance, while heavy concealment provides a 2/6 miss chance.
-Full concealment gives a 5/6 miss chance (blindness/invisibility gives full concealment).
+Full concealment gives a 4/6 miss chance for close (melee) attacks and 5/6 miss chance for ranged attacks (blindness/invisibility gives full concealment).

 ___
 #### Hearing